azhukovva/ipk-project-networkSniffer/README.md

 `-p`, `--port` <port>: Filter packets based on the specified port `--tcp`, `--udp` `--arp`, `--icmp4`, `--icmp6`: Enable filtering for specific protocols `-n` <number>: Specify the number of packets to capture

+### 💅 Testing
+The program was tested using python tester that can generate packets of various types and send it over the network (see folder "tests").